Sayan3990/Billand/README.md

 ## History
 - In 2020, I have started with web development.
-I have go through HTML and CSS.
-After learning, HTML and CSS I have designed [this website](https://billand-by-sayan.netlify.app/).
-It was my very first website as practice with pure HTML ans CSS.
+I have gone through HTML and CSS.
+After acquiring some basics of HTML/CSS, I have tried to design [this website](https://billand-by-sayan.netlify.app/).
+It was my very first website as practice with pure HTML/CSS and Js.
 - Now, I am updating it with my recent projects.